TheAigokeros/ssnc-iac-aws/README.md

 ## License

-This is a test implementation for SS&C evaluation purposes.
+This is a test/staging implementation for SS&C evaluation purposes.